 I don't know.

-It's it's two minutes left in the game.
+It's two minutes left in the game.

-You're on your own 20, you have no timeouts, you gotta drive the ball down eighty yards, cross the plane and kick the extra point if you want to win.
+You got to drive the ball down 80 yards, cross the plane, and kick the extra point if you want to win.

 If you don't have that level of urgency, then I don't think you have a chance to win.

-But you know, I'm Irish.
+But, you know, I'm Irish.

 All right, so you said you've been driving all over the country.

-I I think it's always hard for any Republican to win the presidency.
+I think it's always hard for any Republican to win the presidency.

 What are you seeing and what do you predict in the minute we have left?